bchare/ncaabball/README.md

 **Q: How is WAB calculated?**

 The first step is to calculate each team's offensive and defensive efficiencies.
 This is the number of points per 100 possessions that were scored and allowed, adjusted for the opponent's strength.
-An elite team may have offense=125 and defense=90.
-A top-30 team may have offense=120 and defense=95.
-A bad team may have offense=90 and defense=110.
 The NCAA and Bart Torvik calculate efficiency differently.
 The NCAA counts every game equally.
 Bart Torvik gives less credit to older games and to blowout wins.

+* An example elite team has offense=125 and defense=90
+* An example top-30 team has offense=120 and defense=95
+* An example bad team has offense=90 and defense=110

-Next, use a "Pythagorean expectation" formula to turn the offense and defense into a strength value between 0 and 1.
+Use a "Pythagorean expectation" formula to make a strength value between 0 and 1.

 * The elite team has a strength of 125^11.5 / (125^11.5 + 90^11.5) = 0.978
 * The top-30 team has a strength of 120^11.5 / (120^11.5 + 95^11.5) = 0.936
 * The bad team has a strength of 90^11.5 / (90^11.5 + 110^11.5) = 0.090

-Next, rank teams by this "pythag" strength and decide how to define the "bubble team".
+Rank teams by this "pythag" strength and decide how to define the "bubble team".
 Average the offensive and defensive efficiencies for the 44th, 45th, and 46th strongest teams.
+Perhaps the result of this is:

+* The hypothetical bubble team has offense=116 and defense=96
-Using this, perhaps the bubble team has offense=116 and defense=96, so its pythag strength is 116^11.5 / (116^11.5 + 96^11.5) = 0.898.
+* The hypothetical bubble team has a strength of 116^11.5 / (116^11.5 + 96^11.5) = 0.898

 Then the NCAA assigns the team strengths in order of the NET rankings.
 For example, on Selection Sunday 2025, the top 3 pythag strengths were Duke (0.990), Houston (0.989), and Auburn (0.986).
 However, the top 3 NET rankings were #1 Duke, #2 Auburn, and #3 Houston.
 So #1 Duke kept its own strength of 0.990, #2 Auburn got the #2 strength (0.989, from Houston), and #3 Houston got the #3 strength (0.986, from Auburn).
 Bart Torvik's WAB doesn't use the NET.